Homological stability for automorphism groups

 Let $G_\infty$ denote the colimit of the groups $G_n$ and $G_\infty^{ab}$ its abelianisation.
 We will also consider functors $F:\C\to \Z G_\infty^{ab}\operatorname{-Mod}$ with target the category of $G_\infty^{ab}$-modules.
 In this case, we have that $F_n=F(A\op X^{\op n})$ comes equipped with two commuting actions of $G_n$, one from the functoriality of $F$, and one via the composition $G_n\to G_\infty\to G_\infty^{ab}$ and its $G_\infty^{ab}$-module structure.
 For such functors, we let $F_n^\circ$ denote the $G_n$-module $F(A\op X^{\op n})$ considered with the diagonal action.
 Our stability theorem, given below, will allow both $F_n$ and $F_n^\circ$ as coefficients.

 To each triple $(\C,A,X)$, we associate a family of semi-simplicial sets $W_n(A,X)_\bullet$ for $n\geq 1$, built out of the morphism sets in $\C$ (see Definition~\ref{simpdef}).
-The semi-simplicial set $W_n(A,X)_\bullet$ admits an action of $G_n$, and can be thought of as a canonical building for $G_n$ associated to the family of groups.
+The semi-simplicial set $W_n(A,X)_\bullet$ admits an action of $G_n$, and can be thought of as a canonical ``space of destabilisations'' for $G_n$ associated to the family of groups.
 Our main theorem is the following:

 \begin{Th} Let $(\C,\op,0)$ be a pre-braided homogeneous category, and $A$ and $X$ be two objects of $\C$.
 Assume that there is a $k\ge 2$ such that for each $n\ge 1$, the semi-simplicial set $W_n(A,X)_\bullet$ mentioned above is at least $(\frac{n-2}{k})$-connected.
 Let $F:\C\to \Z\operatorname{-Mod}$ be a coefficient system of degree $r$ at $N$, and $G_n=\Aut(A\op X^{\op n})$ and $F_n=F(A\op X^{\op n})$.
 Then